project-codeflare/appwrapper/site/_pages/arch-fault-tolerance.md

 this annotation should be used sparingly and only when interactive debugging of the failed workload is being actively pursued.

-An AppWrapper can be annotated as `autopilotExempt` to disable the injection of Autopilot Node anti-affinities into its Pods and the automatic migration of its Pods away from Nodes with Autopilot tagged unhealthy resources.
-This annotation should only be used for workloads that will be closely monitored by other means to identify and recover from unhealthy Nodes in the cluster.

 All child resources for an AppWrapper that successfully completed will be automatically deleted after a `SuccessTTL` after the AppWrapper entered the `Succeeded` state.